cbrown5/msc-review-rates/README.md

 CB: Why is vessel bias not having an impact? look into this.
 Update model for simulating sets per trip?

+make narratives that walk through each paramter set and pros and cons

 ### Scientific Context

 The Marine Stewardship Council (MSC) requires fisheries to monitor fishing effort with a nominal 30% monitoring coverage rule.
 However, they haven't specified how that 30% should be distributed across the fleet.
 There's concern that fishing fleets may select their best 30% of vessels (those with low rates of bycatch) for monitoring, resulting in biased outcomes in terms of estimated bycatch rates versus actual rates.